KoryNunn/laz-e/README.md

 laz-e has the same syntax as [crel](https://www.npmjs.org/package/crel) except that it returns a function, that takes a callback.

+also, any objects in the attributes will be JSON.stringified before being assigned as attributes.

 ```javascript

 var dom = e('div',